 When your kids are starting their braces treatment, they’re most likely experiencing some discomfort.
 Besides being a normal teenager (read: moody), they are dealing with some pain as they get adjusted to their braces.
 The brackets might be sharp, or the pressure might be causing their whole mouth to ache.
 During this time, it can be difficult to get your kids to be compliant, especially when they know they have to avoid certain foods.

 At the end of the day, the best thing you can do is support your kids while they go through this change.
 For any questions on how you can prepare for your child’s braces treatment, your team of pediatric dentists at Epic Dentistry treating patients in Aurora, Denver, and Centennial is here to help.
-We also have experts from East Gate Orthodontics in Chantilly to help you figure out everything you need to know about braces.
+We also have experts from Omar Orthodontics in Chantilly to help you figure out everything you need to know about braces.
 In the meantime, be sure to talk to them and keep reminding them that they have a set of perfectly straight teeth to look forward to!